Aurelia Frick

-Aurelia Cäcilia Katharina Frick commonly known as Aurelia Frick (born 19 September 1975) is a Liechtensteiner politician who served as Minister of Foreign Affairs, Education and Culture from 2009 until 2019.
+Aurelia Cäcilia Katharina Frick commonly known as Aurelia Frick (born 19 September 1975) is a Liechtensteiner politician who served as Minister of Foreign Affairs, Education and Culture of Liechtenstein from 2009 to 2019.

 Early life and education

 Aurelia Frick was born in St. Gallen, Switzerland.
-From 1995 to 1999, Frick studied Law at the University of Fribourg.
+From 1995 to 1999, Frick studied law at the University of Fribourg.
 She was admitted to the Bar of the Canton of Zürich in 2004.
 In 2005, she received her Doctor of Law from University of Basel.

 Career

 Between 2001 and 2003 she was working as an auditor at the district court of Zurich in civil, labor, tenancy and criminal law.
 She received a doctorate from the University of Basel, with a thesis on "The Termination of the Mandate", and passed the bar examination in the Swiss Canton of Zurich.
 After graduation, Frick worked at a Zurich law firm, and then as legal director for a London-based human resources company.
 From November 2006 she worked as a consultant for Bjørn Johansson Associates, an executive search company.
 Part-time she was working as an associate professor at the University of Liechtenstein.
 She briefly worked for the hedge fund K2.

 Frick has started her independent advisory practice, UNLOCK Advisory, in Vaduz after resignation as a minister.